ekleinod/gebu/README.md

 ## To Do

 - ESC function
-- textual statistics
-- logo and splashscreen
 - date in the border
 - icons for menu items
 - icon bar
 - do not show events of categories/eventtypes
+- resize statistics or hide border

 ## Copyright